 None of the citrus tree varieties enjoy wet roots.
 All require excellent drainage and, ideally, sandy loam soil, although citrus can be grown in clay soils if irrigation is managed well.
 While citrus trees tolerate light shade, they will be more productive when grown in full sun.

 Young trees should have suckers pruned out.
-Mature trees need little to no pruning except to remove diseases or damaged limbs.
+Mature trees need little to no pruning except to remove diseased or damaged limbs.

 Fertilizing citrus trees is important.
 Fertilize young trees with a product that is specifically for citrus trees throughout the growing season.
-Apply the fertilizer in a circle that is 3 feet (just under a meter) across around the tree.
-In the third year of the tree’s life, fertilize 4-5 times per year directly under the tree canopy, all the way to the edge or just a bit beyond.
+Apply the fertilizer in a circle that is 3 feet (1 m.) in diameter around the tree.
+In the third year of the tree’s life, fertilize four to five times per year directly under the tree canopy, all the way to the edge or just a bit beyond.

 Citrus Tree Varieties

 Trifoliate orange trees (Poncirus trifoliata) are important for their use as rootstock for citrus, especially in Japan.
-This deciduous tree thrives in cooler regions and is more frost hardy than other citrus.
+This deciduous tree thrives in cooler regions and is more frost-hardy than another citrus.

 There are five commercially important citrus crops:

-Grapefruit (Citrus x paradisi) is not a true species but it has been granted species status due to its economic importance.
-Grapefruit is more than likely a naturally occurring hybrid between pommelo and sweet orange and was introduced into Florida in 1809.
+Grapefruit (Citrus x paradisi) is not a true species, but it has been granted species status due to its economic importance.
+Grapefruit is more than likely a naturally occurring hybrid between pomelo and sweet orange and was introduced into Florida in 1809.